Integrated education in Northern Ireland: Integrated Education Act (Northern Ireland) 2022

+The Act requires the Department of Education to "encourage, facilitate and support" integrated education.
+The Act requires the Education Authority to assess demand for integrated education.

+The Act was described as being "imprecise".

+The Act requires the Department to increase the number of integrated school places and set targets for the number of children being educated in them.

+The Department published the first report under the Act in 2024.
+The report described increasing the numbers of places in oversubscribed integrated schools and also described a "Call for Transformation" scheme to allow existing schools to formally become integrated.

+The first Minister for Education to implement the Act was Paul Givan of the Democratic Unionist Party.
+He said that schools had been "let down" after 10 building projects had their funding withdrawn after £150,000,000 was reallocated in the Treasury's £3,300,000,000 financial package for the restoration of the power-sharing executive.

 Northern Ireland Council for Integrated Education

 The Northern Ireland Council for Integrated Education (NICIE), a voluntary organisation, promotes, develops and supports integrated education in Northern Ireland.

 NICIE’s Statement of Principles go beyond just the education of Protestant and Catholic children in a single building.
 NICIE aims to create a shared ethos and environment that welcomes and that celebrates all traditions.
 Schools should have a mixed staff, board of governors and pupils.
 It celebrates inclusion and fosters creativity in schools.
 It fosters "an environment where governors, staff, parents – and, in age-appropriate ways, pupils – can engage with social, political and religious debates explicitly and in a sharing and inclusive way."

 The four key elements of NICIE’s Statement of Principles are: